Installation

 Before installing locally, there is a "playground" available at ▶️ play.spade-lang.org which you can use to play around with the language.
 The first few chapters of the book use that, so if you want to follow along with the tutorial, you can skip this chapter until prompted to install Spade locally.

 At the moment, Spade works best on Linux systems, but macOS also works quite well with only a few minor issues1.
-Windows is not supported for now, although it should be usable through WSL.
+On Windows, you have to use WSL.

 There are a few ways to start using Spade: